Interaction induced moir\'e systems in twisted bilayer optical lattices: Results

 Similar to the conventional moir\'e system, the twist angle also has a significant impact here, as clearly shown in Fig.~\ref{fig:filling_diff_twist_angle_physics}(b).
 For the case at the filling $(\rho_{\uparrow}=1/10,\rho_{\downarrow}=3/5)$, in the intermediate hopping regime, we see that at a relatively small twist angle $\theta=7.63^{\circ}$, the system is in the SF$_{\uparrow}$-SF$_{\downarrow}$ phase.
-As the twist angle increases to $\theta=22.62^{\circ}$, the atoms in the $\uparrow$-layer are localized due to the interaction from the $\downarrow$-layer and enter the induced MI phase, forming the phase MI$_{\uparrow}$-SF$_{\downarrow}$ {[}see the second plot of Fig.~\ref{fig:filling_diff_twist_angle_physics}(d){]}.
-Similar situation is also found at even larger twist angle, for instance, $\theta=36.87^{\circ}$ {[}see the last plot of Fig.~\ref{fig:filling_diff_twist_angle_physics}(d){]}.
+As the twist angle increases to $\theta=22.62^{\circ}$, the atoms in the $\uparrow$-layer are localized due to the interaction from the $\downarrow$-layer and enter the induced MI phase, forming the phase MI$_{\uparrow}$-SF$_{\downarrow}$ {[}see {Fig.~\ref{fig:filling_diff_twist_angle_physics}(d2)}{]}.
+Similar situation is also found at even larger twist angle, for instance, $\theta=36.87^{\circ}$ {[}see {Fig.~\ref{fig:filling_diff_twist_angle_physics}(d3)}{]}.

-Interestingly, we notice that density distributions in the last two plots of Fig.~\ref{fig:filling_diff_twist_angle_physics}(d) assume rather random pattern.
+Interestingly, we notice that density distributions in the {Figs.~\ref{fig:filling_diff_twist_angle_physics}(d2) and (d3)} assume rather random pattern.
 In these cases, the atoms on $\downarrow$-layer in fact provide a ``disordered'' effective potential to the atoms lying on the $\uparrow$-layer.
-Thus, one naturally expects that this ``disordered'' effective potential quenches hopping of the $\uparrow$-atoms and makes them localized.
-This resembles the many-body localization (MBL) without extrinsic disorder \cite{schiulaz_Dynamics_2015,smith_DisorderFree_2017,karpov_DisorderFree_2021}, provides a dynamical version of the moir\'e localization in twisted bilayer 2D lattices \cite{huang_Moir_2019}, and also is connected with the 2D Aubry-Andr\'e model \cite{szabo_Mixed_2020,strkalj_Coexistence_2022}.
-Note that here the MBL-like phases are found at commensurate twist angles, in contrast to previously investigated single-particle localization at incommensurate angles \cite{paul2023particle,madronero2024localized}.
-Further exploration of the relation between the localization found here with MBL and the generalization to incommensurate twist angles will be an intriguing subject for future study.
-In fact, this type of localization and also the induced MI phase with regular density pattern discussed previously can all be attributed to the interlayer interaction induced ``self-localization'' between the atoms lying on the two layers: the former corresponds to the case where the disordered density pattern of one layer provides a ``disordered'' effective potential to the atoms lying on the other one, while the latter corresponds to the case where the ordered density distribution on one layer provides an ordered one.
+Thus, one naturally expects that this ``disordered'' effective potential quenches hopping of the $\uparrow$-atoms and makes them localized, which can be interpreted as the interlayer interaction induced ``self-localization'' between the atoms on the two layers. {The presence of the ``disordered'' effective potential is associated with phases with the spontaneous breaking of $C_{4}$ rotational symmetry of the system {[}see Fig.~\ref{fig:filling_diff_twist_angle_physics}(c1) and Fig.~\ref{fig:filling_diff_twist_angle_physics}(d){]}, indicating that there are four degenerate ground states (see the Appendix~\ref{sec:C4} for the degenerate ground states).}